 - Dogs and cats exhibiting signs of stress and agitation

 - Gnawing damage to electrical cables

-- Presence of nests in your home’s insulation
+- Presence of pests in your home’s insulation

 - Grease trails as they travel regular routes around the home

 In addition to these signs, you can also spot roof rats running on power lines, patios, roofs, as well as in fruit trees.

 Roof rats can transmit various diseases through bites, scratches, physical contact, or food contamination.
 Rat-bite fever is one of the most common diseases you can get from a roof rat bite or scratch.
 The symptoms of this disease normally occur within a few days to a couple of weeks, and they include:

 The urine and droppings of rats carry disease as well.
 Some of the diseases transmitted by roof rats can be fatal to humans if not treated well.

 There are several ways to deal with roof rats infestation, but the three most effective ways are sanitation, exclusion, and population reduction.

 Roof rats normally thrive in a place where food and water are readily available.
 So, to get rid of roof rats from your home, consider implementing these sanitation measures: